How does the HHO kit work?

 Remember that we are using electrical power from the charging system of the vehicle, which is limited as well.

-How simple the HHO kit works and produces gas, it’s really simple, isn’t it?!
+How does the HHO kit work and produce HHO gas?
+It’s really simple, isn’t it?!